mv0196/Voice_Based_Gender_Classifier/Voice Classification Github/README.md

 ## Getting Started

-Before running the project,follow the following steps:<br>
+Before running the project,follow the following steps:<br><br>
-1.Download " train-clean-100.tar.gz [6.3G]   (training set of 100 hours "clean" speech ) " data from http://www.openslr.org/12/<br>
+1.Download " train-clean-100.tar.gz [6.3G]   (training set of 100 hours "clean" speech ) " data from http://www.openslr.org/12/<br><br>
-2.Extract the data inside the "Gender_Classifier" folder and rename it to "LibriSpeechTrain"<br>
+2.Extract the data inside the "Gender_Classifier" folder and rename it to "LibriSpeechTrain"<br><br>
-3.Download " test-clean.tar.gz [346M]   (test set, "clean" speech ) " data from http://www.openslr.org/12/<br>
+3.Download " test-clean.tar.gz [346M]   (test set, "clean" speech ) " data from http://www.openslr.org/12/<br><br>
-4.Extract the data inside the "Gender_Classifier" folder and rename it to "LibriSpeechTest"<br>
+4.Extract the data inside the "Gender_Classifier" folder and rename it to "LibriSpeechTest"<br><br>
-5.Change the path to directories in directory_management.ipynb and run it.<br>
+5.Change the path to directories in directory_management.ipynb and run it.<br><br>
-6.Run the Gender_Classifier_NN.ipynb to extract data,preprocess data, train model and store trained model.<br>
+6.Run the Gender_Classifier_NN.ipynb to extract data,preprocess data, train model and store trained model.<br><br>

 ### Prerequisites
 You will need Python 3.x, Keras.